NAMTECH and Seven INIs in Northeast Forge Strategic Partnership to Drive Future-Focused Innovation and National Impact - www.lokmattimes.com

 NAMTECH and Seven INIs in Northeast Forge Strategic Partnership to Drive Future-Focused Innovation and National Impact

-PNN Gandhinagar (Gujarat) [India], July 17: In a landmark initiative to bridge the widening gap between industry and academia, ...
+Gandhinagar (Gujarat) [India], July 16: In a landmark initiative to bridge the widening gap between industry and academia, NAMTECH (New Age ...

 The participating INIs include National Institute of Technology Sikkim, NIT Manipur, NIT Nagaland, NIT Silchar, NIT Agartala, NIT Mizoram, and Indian Institute of Information Technology (IIIT) Manipur.
 Together, they represent the academic excellence of the Northeast and will play a critical role in shaping the next generation of engineering talent aligned with India's industrial and technological ambitions.